BayAreaMetro/clpr/README.md

 Background
 ===============

 This package was started as a set of R Markdown scripts in 2014.
 Those scripts were based around a database that is not available to us presently.
 So for now the scripts were removed from the repository but are part of git history.
-They may be useful for understanding how to work with these data in the future and can be found [here](https://github.com/BayAreaMetro/clpr/commit/808808adcdb73519a7bf6006e0dd84ba716cbe8d).
+They may be useful for understanding how to work with these data in the future and can be found [here](https://github.com/BayAreaMetro/clpr/commit/808808adcdb73519a7bf6006e0dd84ba716cbe8d) and [here](https://github.com/BayAreaMetro/clpr/commit/7645ceb541b6353909034b709407cb5aaacecdf6).

 Building the Docs